frankverhoeven/fv-code-highlighter/readme.txt

 For more details on changes, please visit the [WordPress Trac](http://plugins.trac.wordpress.org/log/fv-code-highlighter/ "FV Code Highlighter on WordPress Trac").

+= 2.1 =

+* New: Dark Mode.
+* Improvement: Use the settings API for the admin page.
+* Improvement: Prepend global scope with '\' to improve performance.
+* Fix: Installer fixes.

 = 2.0.5 =

 * Change: Require PHP >= 7.